 Dragon tattoos are associated with courage, strength, protection, power, wisdom, and independence.
 These mythological creatures are one of the most legendary beings in the history of folklore and mythology.

-Dragons form a part of the cultures of China, Vietnam, and Japan – and many other countries.
-Most Eastern civilizations consider dragons as noble creatures, whereas, European civilizations associate dragons with darkness and evil.
+Dragons form a large part of the fiction and pop culture of China, Vietnam, and Japan – among many other countries.
+Most Eastern civilizations consider dragons as noble creatures, whereas European civilizations associate dragons with darkness and evil.

 18. Butterfly Tattoos

 Butterflies are a common theme of tattoos among females.
 They are sometimes inked just as a pretty skin decoration.
 But at other times, they may have a deeper meaning.

 Butterfly tattoo designs and meanings symbolize beauty, liberty, confidence, freedom, and change.
 They represent transformation, freedom from the emotional burden, forgiveness, or spiritual growth.
 Butterfly tattoos are a symbol of female sensuality, feminine beauty, and sexuality.